HendyWab/AI-Embedded-Diagnostic-System/Readme.md

 ## Real-Time Embedded Observability, Telemetry and AI-Assisted Diagnostic Platform

-The **AI-Embedded-Diagnostic-System (IEDS)** is an AI-assisted embedded observability and telemetry platform designed for real-time electronic diagnostics, anomaly detection, EMI analysis, signal monitoring, and intelligent telemetry visualization.
+The **AI-Embedded-Diagnostic-System (IEDS)** is an AI-assisted embedded observability, telemetry, and diagnostic platform designed for real-time electronic diagnostics, anomaly detection, EMI analysis, signal monitoring, and intelligent telemetry visualization.

 The platform combines: